aleshaleksey/fansys23/10-conditions-types.md

 ___
 #### Slashing
 Slashing damage is typically caused by bladed weapons or sharp claws.
-It involves the physical splitting of two parts of a target by application of conce ntrated force along a plane (a cut).
+It involves the physical splitting of two parts of a target by application of concentrated force along a plane (a cut).
 Soft targets are particularly susceptible to slashing damage.

 **Associated Conditions:** ["bleeding"](#bleedingwilting) ["crippled"](#crippled).

 ___
 #### Percussive
 Percussive damage is typically caused by heavy objects with a lot of momentum.
-It involves the rapid transfer of physical force over a large area, causing brittle materials to break, and pressure sensitive materials to rupture.
+It involves the rapid transfer of physical force over a large area, causing brittle materials to break, and pressure-sensitive materials to rupture.
 Targets of a brittle material are particularly susceptible to this damage type.

 **Associated Conditions:** ["crippled"](#crippled), ["prone"](#prone).